What are they?

 Different kinds of safety

-Prejudice, hurt or resentment can occur in unexpected contexts.
-Moreoever, for educators, the line between dignity safety and intellectual safety can be hard to judge because indignities can be subtle.
-Consequently, enabling and sustaining tense discussions takes practice.
-Making a bit of space by taking time out to prepare for a facilitated discussion may be helpful.
+Prejudice, hurt or resentment tend to happen unevenly across subject areas, and can ambush us in unexpected contexts.
+Moreoever, for educators the line between dignity safety and intellectual safety can be hard to judge because indignities can be subtle.
+Consequently, enabling and sustaining tense discussions takes practice and may not always go well.
+Making a bit of space by taking time out to make explicit what is difficult about the discussion, show due care, and collectively prepare for a facilitated discussion may be helpful.
 The LARA method for tense talks was created for people who need to do this.

 Ali, D., 2017.
 Safe Spaces and Brave Spaces.
 Historical Context and Recommendations for Student Affairs Professionals, NASPA Policy and Practice Series.
 NASPA.